MischaU8/yumyum/unsorted/revolve-an-arch_-hxRnOTPX1c.md

-yum yum Floyd here with a quick tip for using revolve to create an arch in plasticity there are several ways to create an arch connecting these two solids and for this example we'll take a look at using the revolve tool select
+yum yum Floyd here with a quick tip for using revolve to create an arch in
+Plasticity there are several ways to create an arch connecting these two solids and for this example we'll take a look at using the revolve tool select